SebaOfficial/blog/user/blogs/create-your-first-bot/index.md

 ## Start Coding

 ### Setup Local Envirorment
-Before actually writing the bot's logic we need to install the lirary we're going to use:
+Before writing the bot's logic we need to install the library we're going to use:
 ```bash
 composer require telegramsdk/botapi
 ```